Hotels with Sea Views in Cadiz: Best Beachfront Stays

 In Cadiz, beachfront does not usually mean your hotel door opens directly onto the sand.
 Due to Spanish coastal protection laws, almost every hotel is separated from the beach by the Paseo Marítimo, a wide, paved promenade.
 When a hotel is described as beachfront here, it means it sits on the first line of buildings overlooking the Atlantic Ocean.
 You will still need to cross a pedestrian walkway or a narrow access road and descend a set of stairs or a ramp to reach the water.

 A critical distinction to make is between a sea view and a beachfront location.
 Many hotels in the historic centre (the Casco Antiguo) offer sea views because the city is a peninsula surrounded by water, but they may be overlooking the rocky fortifications or the port rather than a sandy beach.
-For the purposes of this filter, beachfront refers to properties within a two minute walk of the three main sands: Playa de la Victoria, Playa de Santa María del Mar, and Playa de la Caleta.
+In this context, beachfront refers to properties within a two-minute walk of the three main sands: Playa de la Victoria, Playa de Santa María del Mar, and Playa de la Caleta.

 Best areas of Cadiz for it